Docklands, Victoria: Yarra's Edge

 Yarra's Edge is a residential precinct being developed by Mirvac, and the only Docklands precinct south of the Yarra River.
-When complete, it will consist of 11 apartment towers, costing A$1.3 billion, and cover 0.15 km^{2}.
+When complete, it will consist of 11 apartment towers, costing A$1.3 billion, and cover 0.15km^{2}.

 A mix of restaurants, cafes and retail, including a day spa and a convenience store.
 Yarra's Edge also has a 175-berth marina, giving boat owners previously unavailable proximity to Crown Casino and the city.

 Yarra's Edge was one of the first developments in Docklands, with construction of Tower 1 commencing in 2000.
 It is divided into 3 smaller precincts: